yt-dlp/yt-dlp/README.md

 ## Download Options:
-    -N, --concurrent-fragments N     Number of fragments of a dash/hlsnative video that should be download concurrently
+    -N, --concurrent-fragments N     Number of fragments of a dash/hlsnative video that should be downloaded concurrently
                                      (default is 1)
     -r, --limit-rate RATE            Maximum download rate in bytes per second (e.g. 50K or 4.2M)